delay4now/main/gandhi-quotes-01.md

 > GANDHI: Third, we must defy the British.
 Not with violence that will inflame their will, but with firmness that will open their eyes.

 ### Quote 4
-> GANDHI: I praise such courage.
-I need such courage, because in this cause I too am prepared to die...
-But, my friend, there is no cause for which I am prepared to kill.
-They will imprison us, they will fine us.
-They will seize our possessions.
-But they cannot take away our self-respect if we do not give it to them.

-### Quote 5
 > GANDHI: Because forgiveness is the gift of the brave.

 ### Remark on the Quotes